Part 1 of 2 articles: the second covers cellular data in Europe

 All network-locked phones can be unlocked, because locking is implemented in software.

 Help is at hand for AT&T iPhone owners: AT&T will also unlock your iPhone, and AT&T says it will do this for phones that are off-contract (i.e., when you have completed the minimum 2-year term).
 On AT&T’s web forums, there are reports from those who are simply longtime AT&T customers having their phones unlocked before the end of the minimum term.
 In short, it’s worth a try.
 Here’s the link to the AT&T iPhone unlock request page.

 You can also use an unofficial unlocking service, either at a store or on the Internet.
 Some unlocking services also provide after-sales service: if Apple releases an iPhone software update that invalidates their unlocking, they will unlock the new software for you at no extra charge.

 All Apple iPads are not network locked.
-Wireless iPad versions come with a SIM for use in the US, and to use elsewhere you will need to buy a micro or nano SIM from a local wireless carrier.
+Wireless iPad versions come with a SIM for use in the US, and to use elsewhere you will need to buy a nano SIM from a local wireless carrier.
 Don’t lose it (they’re tiny) as you’ll need it when you get back to the US.
 Get the local mobile phone store to install the SIM for you because sometimes they get the SIM size incorrect, selling you a Micro SIM when you need a Nano SIM.

 With smartphones becoming more powerful and now offering apps like Skype and Google Voice, it’s possible to get free calling if you are in a reasonably good WiFi hotspot (such as your hotel).
 Call quality depends on the WiFi network performance and Internet connection congestion at your location.
 If it’s busy and everyone is Skyping, you’ll get poor quality.
 But when it works, it’s a great alternative and can offer better voice quality than a regular call.